semgrep/semgrep-docs/docs/semgrep-supply-chain/dependency-search.md

 * Ensure that Semgrep Supply Chain can parse your lockfile.
 Refer to [Supported languages](/supported-languages) for a list of supported languages and lockfiles.
 * Make sure you've scanned the repository at least once.
 * If you are using filters, ensure that your filters and search syntax is correct.
+* Ensure that the scan you're referring to isn't a diff-aware scan.
+Only dependencies scanned off of full scans are shown on the **Dependencies** page.